mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Security considerations:
-: MLS is an encrypted messaging layer designed to be transmitted over arbitrary lower layer protocols.
+: MLS is an encrypted messaging layer designed to be transmitted over arbitrary lower-layer protocols.
 The security considerations in this document (RFC 9420) also apply.

 Interoperability considerations: